tobiasbriones/blog/cs/fp/math/geometry/design/draft/designing-the-angle-geometry-for-the-oriented-segment-of-canvas-play/index.md

 With the previous work, I devised an engineered draft giving insight for further math DSLs, by leveraging the value type angles defined first and creating abstractions for the plane quadrants, leading to higher-level definitions.

+## The Power of Domain Language Engineering

+Notice that, **all the languages (a.k.a.
+DSLs) I've created here come from math, so nothing is made up**.
+That is, *I'm a domain expert* —which is the main requirement to be a *math* software engineer.

+If you don't have a *well/factually established* domain like math, physics, medicine, aeronautics, etc., you shouldn't be writing DSLs that much.
+I mention it because *the domain is what makes you an engineer* (able to give certain guarantees, employ **facts** to build something useful for society, etc.) rather than a programmer, software developer, or anything else in most IT jobs.

+One of the remarkable skills of mathematical software engineering is **the research** component.

+It's also important to notice this since DSLs are *expensive to engineer*.
+I take plenty of resources to make formal sense of everything I create.
+Once I achieve results, it pays off forever, since I relativize, that is, *relate* everything to everything, so one improvement in one part of the system improves everything else (i.e., relative not absolute), etc.

+Therefore, with a well-informed background coming from objective domains, we can build engineering-grade software which must be the major goal of any software engineer.